 A Look at How Rakuten (Ebates) Works in 2023

-If there’s one website that I’ve seen come across again and again since I’ve taken an interest in personal finance matters, it’s Ebates.
-As Mint is to budgeting apps, Ebates is to cashback sites, as it seems to be the largest of its kind by far, boasting deals from more than 2,500 retailers.
-Now Ebates has all but completed its transition to Rakuten — the new name for what is still a great cashback tool.
+If there’s one website that I’d come across again and again since I’ve taken an interest in personal finance matters, it was Ebates.
+As Mint is to budgeting apps, Ebates (now Rakuten) is to cashback sites, as it seems to be the largest of its kind by far, boasting deals from more than 2,500 retailers.
+Its popularity has endured even with the Rakuten re-branding and the platform remains one of my most-used money-saving tools.

 With that little preview out of the way, here’s what you need to know about Rakuten and how it could save you money when shopping online and in-store.

 Rakuten vs. Ebates

-As I mentioned, the site formerly known as Ebates recently completed its transition to the name Rakuten.
+As I mentioned, the site formerly known as Ebates has now completed its transition to the name Rakuten.
 Incidentally the site has been owned by Rakuten since 2014 but it was only a few years ago that they announced the decision to rebrand.
 While some have suggested that the updated site is lacking compared to Ebates, I can honestly say I notice no difference.

 If you were already an Ebates user and are wondering how the change to Rakuten could affect you, the good news is that it shouldn’t.
 In my experience, my account was automatically moved over and all of my earned cashback — and cashback history — remained.
 But, for more on the switch, you can check out my full article on the topic or watch my video below.

 There are two main ways you can find cashback offers with Rakuten: searching their site for deals ahead of time or installing the Rakuten browser extension, which will make it easy to opt into offers as you shop around the web.
 Personally I actually like to use a combination of the two.